triscuitcircuit/TextExcelPort/README.md

 # TextExcelPort

-A mini version of a Microsfot Excel like program (inputs done by command line) written in Rust.
+A mini version of a Microsoft Excel like program (inputs done by command line) written in Rust.